History of Casablanca: Post-war period

+Carrières Centrales in Hay Mohammadi.
+Michel Écochard, director of the colonial Service de l’Urbanisme et de l’Architecture, led a plan to develop "housing for the greatest number" with a specially designed 8 x 8 meter grid plan for the working poor at the outskirts of the city.

 In April 1953, film Salut Casa!—a "pseudo-documentary" propaganda piece intended for French audiences—played at the Cannes Film Festival.
 The film shows the colonial machine carrying out its mission civilizatrice at full steam.
 The French government described Casablanca as a "laboratory of urbanism," and the French urbanist Michel Écochard—director of the Service de l'Urbanisme, Casablanca's urban planning office at the time—featured prominently in the film, discussing how challenges such as internal migration and rapid urbanization were being handled in Casablanca.

 In July of the same year, Morocco and its Groupe des Architectes Modernes Marocains (GAMMA) had its own section at the Congrès Internationaux d'Architecture Moderne or CIAM.
 The architects from Morocco presented an intense study of daily life in Casablanca's bidonvilles.
 To consider the ad-hoc huts built by penniless immigrants from rural parts of the country worthy of study—let alone to hold them as examples for modernist architects to learn from—was radical and revolutionary, and caused a schism among modernists.

 Young architects of the controversial Team X, such as Shadrach Woods, Alexis Josic, and Georges Candilis were active in Casablanca designing cités, modular public housing units, that took vernacular life into account.
 Elie Azagury, the first Moroccan modernist architect, led GAMMA after independence in 1956.